resetfashionsystem

 Real change or Instachange?

-So we wonder if all the talks are just catchy content for social media, food for the great experts in the field who can show how cool they are by interviewing this or that designer.
-But we are afraid that the whole debate will end up like COP26.
-Nothing done.
+So we wonder if all the talks are just catchy content for social media, food for the so-called experts in the field who can show how cool they are by interviewing this or that designer.
+Yet, we fear that the entire debate will end up like COP26: nothing accomplished.

 By the way, overproduction is the biggest concern in the fashion field.
 Any news about if and how are they going to solve it?

 Rewiring fashion seemed to be the new purpose in the fashion field.
-But there was no trace of it during the Milano Fashion Week 22.
+Unfortunately, there was no trace of it during the Spring-Summer 22 Milano Fashion Week.

 Back to back, physical fashion shows, digital presentations.
 Both, in some cases.
 All perfectly aligned with the pre-pandemic world.
 You can smell the status quo.
 And not for fear or lack of courage, rather because that’s the way to make money.